International University College of Turin: Faculty and academic partnership

-The faculty at IUC is a mix of younger academics on a full-time basis and of stellar Associate faculty collaborators including Guido Calabresi (former Dean of the Yale Law School), Duncan Kennedy (Harvard Law School), Joseph Halevi, (Emeritus of Sidney University), Jan Toporowsky (SOAS), Gunther Frankenberg (Frankfurt).
+The faculty at IUC is a mix of younger academics on a full-time basis and of associate faculty including Guido Calabresi (former Dean of the Yale Law School), Duncan Kennedy (Harvard Law School), Joseph Halevi, (Emeritus of Sidney University), Jan Toporowsky (SOAS), Günter Frankenberg (Frankfurt).
 Additionally, Gunther Teubner (Goethe University Frankfurt) held a Jean Monnet "ad personam" chair at the International University College of Turin from 2011 to 2013, and served for 2 years as an Academic Coordinator.
 Former Greek Finance Minister Yanis Varoufakis is an Honorary Professor at IUC.
-Slow Food Founder Carlo Petrini received an Honoris Causa Master of Research at IUC in 2012 and now serves as one of the Directors of the new Food Law and Finance project.
+Slow Food Founder Carlo Petrini received an Honoris Causa Master of Research at IUC in 2012 and serves as one of the Directors of the new Food Law and Finance project.
 The tenth anniversary of IUC was celebrated in January 2017 with a distinguished lecture given by ecologist and system theorist Fritjof Capra.

-The funding and current IUC Academic Coordinator is Ugo Mattei, full Professor at the universities of California Hastings and Turin.
+The funding and IUC Academic Coordinator is Ugo Mattei, full Professor at the universities of California Hastings and Turin.
 The Director is Giuseppe Mastruzzo PhD.

 IUC Turin has partnerships, for student and academic exchanges, with the following universities: